-With deep gratitude to the investigative journalism of Michael Pollan and to the burgeoning intrusion of natural fiber alternatives into the fashion industry, the general public is growing increasingly aware of the need for a revival of sustainable agriculture.
+With deep gratitude to the investigative journalism of Michael Pollan and to the disruptive intrusion of natural fiber alternatives into the fashion industry, the general public is growing increasingly aware of the need for a revival of sustainable agriculture.
 In a climate of concern and sometimes desperation, buzzwords like green, organic and sustainable may be cast into the breeze like so many granules of pollen, but they mean little without a proper context for understanding the roots of this thorny issue.
 Agronomy is not a subject to be mastered overnight, but one to be studied over the seasons of a lifetime.
-For now let’s consider the modern method of monocropping.

-In the past 80 years or so, the art and science of agriculture has undergone an astonishing transformation in order to keep up with the hyperbolic rate of world population growth.
+In the past 80 years or so, the art and science of agriculture have undergone an astonishing transformation in order to keep up with the hyperbolic growth of the world population.
 The need to extract an ever-growing quantity of produce — whether for food, fuel or fiber — from a planet of limited resources has required a massive wave of innovation among an ever-shrinking number of increasingly specialized farmers.
 The capacity of these mega-farms to meet the demand of global consumption with sufficient supply and minimal prices represents a genuine triumph of modern civilization.
 But (you knew there’d be a but, right?) at what cost?

-One of the key components of this hyper-efficient system of modern farming involves the technique of cultivation called monoculture, growing huge areas of a single crop, such as the millions of acres in and around Iowa farmed exclusively for corn.
+One of the key components of this hyper-efficient system of modern farming is the technique of cultivation called monoculture, growing huge areas of a single crop, such as the millions of acres in Iowa farmed exclusively for corn.
 If you visit almost any major farm in the world, you will see this technique in practice, row after identical row of crop X, bred to perfect uniformity and invariable mediocrity.
-The tidy, geometric rows may bear a certain appeal to the post-industrial, minimalist sense of aesthetic, but the impact on both the farmland and the finished product can be detrimental.
+The tidy, geometric rows may bear a certain appeal to the post-industrial, minimalist sense of aesthetic, but the impacts on both the farmland and the finished product can be detrimental.

 These are the chief problems we can associate with monocropping.
-When thousand of acres of broccoli or cotton, for example, are cultivated en masse, they are guaranteed to deplete the soil of those specific nutrients that broccoli or cotton use most.
+When thousands of acres of broccoli or cotton, for example, are cultivated en masse, they are guaranteed to deplete the soil of those specific nutrients that broccoli or cotton use most.
 Industrial agriculture addresses this issue with the heavy application of chemical fertilizers.
-Residue and run-off from these petrochemical fertilizers has been demonstrated to be potentially harmful to both the habitat and the end consumer.
+Meanwhile, residue and run-off from these petrochemical fertilizers have proven harmful to both the habitat and the end consumer.

 How to draw the greatest efficiency out of a plant without chemically-intensive monocropping is a leading concern among organic farmers.
 Many have simply resorted to the use of more natural and organic fertilizers, animal-derived but industrially produced.
 But we might also look to nature for her solutions.